 Monster Math – Free Fun Game for Grades 2-5 by Makkajai Edu Tech Private Limited, is designed to practice early math facts and help kids easily assimilate the learning of both addition/subtraction and multiplication/division through use in a gaming format.
-It includes both addition and subtraction without carry over or borrowing, and multiplication/division of single-digit numbers.
-It meets common core standards, and will appeal to a certain demographic of kids that may have older siblings, who play console games, and are hard to engage in more traditional rote styles of learning or play.
+It includes both addition and subtraction without carrying over or borrowing, and multiplication/division of single-digit numbers.
+It meets common core standards and will appeal to a certain demographic of kids that may have older siblings, who play console games and are hard to engage in more traditional rote styles of learning or play.

 Game play centers on helping our monster hero Maxx defeat the monsters who have taken his friend Dextra away from him.
 He is on a mission to save her, and defeat the Troggles and Minions sent to foil him.
 There are two levels or worlds to play in, with a promise of a third…the first is the land of Monsters, and the second is in the land of Magic.